asheenafazal/house-price-prediction-app/README.md

-# house-price-prediction-app-
-A Streamlit-based ML web app that predicts house prices using input features like area, bedrooms, and location.
-Built with Python, scikit-learn, and pandas.
-Includes data visualization, trained model, and clean UI.
-Ideal for showcasing regression and deployment skills.
+# 🏡 House Price Prediction App

+This project is a machine learning web app built with Streamlit that predicts house prices based on user inputs like area, number of rooms, location, etc.

+## 🔧 Tech Stack
+- Python
+- Scikit-learn
+- Pandas, NumPy
+- Streamlit
+- Pickle

+## 🚀 How to Run
+1. Install requirements: